Dthereum/dthereum.github.io/README.md

 ### No Proof-of-Stake
 The currency will always be controlled by miners.

+### 100% compatible
+This fork will be 100% compatible with all existing ethereum smart contracts, ready for deployment immediately.

 ## Nothing to Gain!
 I am not a miner; I have one GPU that I use for deep learning research.
 I did make a fairly large investment into ETH years ago, but I'm okay with losing it.
 Why am I doing this?
 I've been interested in this field since I first saw David Chaum on NOVA in 1992.
 I read Satoshi's paper in 2008.
 I want cryptocurrency to create a better world, not something with bigger problems than we already have with fiat.

+## Economic Darwinism
+In the long run, the currency that supports the strongest economy will win.
+Generally this means getting as many people to contribute their time and creativity to productive purposes as possible.

+### Open and Trustless
+Trust is inefficient.
+Any controlling interest in a currency requires trust and creates uncertainty.
+It's not enough to consider yourself trustworthy and promise you won't do anything wrong.

+### Economic distribution
+An efficient economy distributes capital according to an individual's contribution.
+Mining provides the bedrock of a long chain of economic activity that is the best mechanism for economically-efficient distribution we know of.
+There have been other experiments with airdrops and human busy-work, but actually mining has much more efficient downstream distribution effects to get currency in the hands of those deploying capital to productive purposes.
+We're still researching our "proof of interstellar-colonization" blockchain.

+### Clean history
+The history of cryptocurrency is littered with scams, hacks, and law enforcement activity.
+We've learned a lot since then.
+It's still early, but we should do our best to avoid inheriting the bad effects from these failures when the systems are not robust to them.

+### Sense of Fairness
+Fairness, whether you like it or not, is a huge emotional driver for human activity.
+The feeling of "unfairness" makes people disengage, revolt, and go to war.
+It's a huge source of productive drain on an economy.
+The last human economic system will be considered "fair" by the largest number of productive and creative people.
+I can only guess whether the robots will care.